The Benefits of Neutering Dogs

 In summary, having your dog neutered can lead to a more healthy life for your pet and can help him to live longer.

-Generally, neutered dogs are often more affectionate and less likely to display unwanted behaviors such as fighting, roaming, and mounting.
+Generally, neutered dogs are often more affectionate and less likely to display unwanted behaviours such as fighting, roaming, and mounting.

 For me, one of the most rewarding benefits of neutering dogs is that in doing so we are working toward reducing the number of dogs and puppies that end up being euthanized each year.